How Much to Hang a Door?

 Over time, you may find that your door has shifted position within the frame.
 Ideally, you want to manoeuvre the door and tighten the hinges to fix the problem.
 However, it may be necessary to replace the hinge joints altogether.

 This is particularly true in cases where insufficient hinges have been used to support the door, or the positioning of the hinges is incorrect.
-You can purchase hinges yourself on average at £3 each, but depending on the door you may want to hire a professional to refit it, in which case, you should budget a minimum of £50 for labour.
+You can purchase hinges yourself on average at £3 each, but depending on the door, you may want to hire a professional to refit it, in which case, you should budget a minimum of £50 for labour.

-How to Fix a Door from Sticking
+How To Fix a Door From Sticking

 Changes in temperature and moisture can cause doors and their frames to warp and expand, which may result in doors sticking and becoming difficult to move.